somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-06-15-why-tiktok-automation-is-the-key-to-rapid-growth.md

 ### POST ONLY ###
 post:
   title: "Why TikTok Automation is the Key to Rapid Growth"
-  excerpt: "Discover how TikTok automation tools like Somiibo can accelerate your TikTok growth by automating key activities, leading to more followers, likes, and views."
+  description: "Discover how TikTok automation tools like Somiibo can accelerate your TikTok growth by automating key activities, leading to more followers, likes, and views."
-  author: alex
+  author: rare-ivy
   id: 1718528048
   tags: ["TikTok automation","TikTok growth","Somiibo TikTok Bot","automated TikTok activity"]
   categories: ["Social Media Marketing","TikTok Tips","Automation Tools"]